top of page

 • Data collection and performance reporting required bimonthly to ensure transparency.

-• Indirect Financial Benefits:
+• Indirect Financial Benefits

 • Stronger compliance reduces legal liability and the cost of responding to dangerous incidents.